bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 So it's just a way for Dave to say to Alice, "hey, I'm aware of this payment or this feature", etc.

 And then some other stuff, but I'm just gonna focus on those.
-Okay, cool, so what's wrong with this?
+So, what's wrong with this?
-So the main thing I wanna focus on.
-Okay, it's single use, so I think people will often say, okay, invoice is single use, and people say, yes, that's insecure.
+The main thing I wanna focus on: it's single use, so I think people will often say, "okay, invoice is single use, yes, that's unsecure".
-But I just wanna, not insecure, unsecure.
-And I just wanna demonstrate exactly why.
+I just wanna demonstrate exactly why.

-So let's say Alice and Bob both walk into Dave's coffee shop, okay?
+Let's say Alice and Bob both walk into Dave's coffee shop.
 Dave generates an invoice because he wants to be paid.
 Creates a Bolt11 invoice, displays it.
 And Alice goes ahead, pays this as we saw before.